Workshops

 This one-week course is for emerging documentary filmmakers and cinematographers who want to explore the technical and creative role that the camera plays in documentary production.

-Through lectures and hands-on production, students will learn the best camera techniques for documentary and narrative work in order to deepen their mental and physical understanding of scene coverage.
+Through lectures and hands-on production, students will learn the best camera techniques for documentary work in order to deepen their mental and physical understanding of scene coverage.
 We will explore shot design, camera movement, and point-of-view.
 Students will also gain insight into the working relationship between the Director of Photography, the Director, their crew, their environment, and most importantly, their subjects.

 You’ll work alone and with a variety of teams using custom handheld rigs.